ESPDAN-32/ESP32-WIFI-MONITOR/README.md

 ## ⚠️ Important

 - Replace `YOUR_SSID` and `YOUR_PASSWORD` with your actual WiFi credentials before uploading
-- Display is 3.3V logic only — do not connect to 5V
+- Display is 3.3V logic only — DO NOT CONNECT TO 5V!!!

----

-## 📸 Screenshot
+- Good use ☺️